- Dame Maggie Scott: a life in dance

 Howden-Smith made a major contribution to dance over a ten year period as executive director of West Australian Ballet.
 I have happy memories of her generosity to the media during those years.
 She is now director of Ochre Contemporary Dance Company, founding director as it happens.
 The company aims to promote Aboriginal culture through contemporary dance.

 It was also good to see that Philip Piggin, who has been involved with community dance in the ACT for many years now, received a 2014 Churchill Fellowship to travel to the USA and the United Kingdom to develop skills and experience in teaching dance to people with Parkinson’s disease.

-- Press for June 2014 [Online links to press articles in The Canberra Times are no longer available]
+- Press for June 2014 [Online links to press articles prior to 2015 in The Canberra Times are no longer available]

 ‘Shadowland showcases masters of movement.’
 The Canberra Times, 25 June 2014, ARTS p.
 6.